serlesen/authorization-server/README.md

 On the top of that, OpenID Connect will send a richer information about the authenticated user from backend-auth to backend-client.
 This will reduce the communication between those to validate the identity and to obtain some profile information.

+## Chapter 2

+In this second chapter I use an application built on top of Spring Cloud Gateway as the Client Server.
+This application will try to use the Resources Server using the OAuth2 protocol.

+Most of the time, the Resource Server and Authorization Server are existing applications which are consumed by hundreds and thousands of clients.
+The goal is the consume them from a custom application.
+I've chosen Spring Cloud Gateway as this is a common entry point in a microservice architecture.